Arburg

 Nexteco, which was acquired by Top Grade Molds in 2018, creates what it calls stack mold harmonic arm-centering devices.
 Mold or machine mounted, the synchronized centering device can be optimized for family molds with asymmetrical opening, minimizing machine clamp stroke and cycle time.
 At the Engel booth, a Nexteco asynchronous mold-carrier system, complemented by an integrated water manifold, enables simultaneous molding of both containers and lids.
 In addition to the tool, Top Grade Molds also supplied its Modular Mold Change system for swift product changeovers.
 Automation is provided by Campetella, with vision inspection by Mevisco, labels by MCC Verstraete, Frigel process cooling and resin from Washington Penn.

-In a demonstration of quick mold changes, an 80-ton tiebarless hydraulic victory 330/85 will apply a Stäubli QMC quick-clamping system.
+In a demonstration of quick mold changes, an 80-ton tiebarless hydraulic victory 330/85 is applying a Stäubli QMC quick-clamping system.
 The two molds to be swapped in and out are from Roembke Mfg. & Design and will mold salad tongs and a fruit bowl, respectively, from Shell HDPE.
 Using RFID for mold identification, the machine automatically adopts the correct process parameters for the new mold upon switching without operator intervention.
 The iQ weight control automatically adjusts the process parameters to account for material property fluctuations and changes in ambient conditions, shot by shot.
 An Engel viper 12-linear robot removes the parts with end-of-arm tooling which is also identified using RFID and exchanged via quick coupling.

 Engel victory 330/85